• Skip to main content

 There are three basics of this recipe if you hooked them right, you'll end up with the most delicious keema very easily.

-• Finely gournded: The finely grounded texture gives the Keema a curry like authentic look and taste.
+• Finely grounded: The finely grounded texture gives this dish a curry like authentic look and taste.

 • Marination: This step makes sure keema is juicy and cooked to perfection.
 The papaya paste or any meat tenderizer also necessary for that soft juicy texture.